-“Knock yourself out” was a bit too literal for one weatherman whose job took him up in the air this week.
+“Knock yourself out” was a bit too literal for one local weatherman whose job took him up in the air this week.

 The on the job hazards for a weatherman are usually related to angry viewers whose plans went awry thanks to errors in the weather report.
 But this week one Australian weatherman got more than he signed up for when a trip on a plane resulted in him blacking out.